lisa-pinto/thesis-site/content/post/LCM romeo.md

 ## Prime factors

 The prime factors of a number allow you to break a number into its most basic pieces.
-The Fundamental Theory of Arithmetic states that ever number can be broken down into prime numbers and their exponents.
+The Fundamental Theory of Arithmetic states that every number can be broken down into prime numbers and their exponents.
 E.g.
 48 = 2 x 2 x 2 x 2 x 3 = $2^4$  x $3^1$
 66 = 2 x 3 x 11 = $2^1$ x $3^1$ x $11^1$